 Since the Great Black Swamp once covered most of this area, the name Black Swamp Conservancy was chosen.
 Our first land conservation agreement, covering a six-acre Ottawa County wetland, was signed in December of 1997.
 Since then, the Conservancy has grown to protect more than 140 properties covering over 18,800 acres.

 Rob has been executive director since 2013.
 He has been with the Conservancy since 2007, previously serving as its conservation director.
 Rob holds a degree in environmental policy and analysis from Bowling Green State University and an executive certificate in Nonprofit Management from Georgetown University.
 Rob lives in Toledo, and in his spare time enjoys kayaking, camping and American roots music.

-Melanie joined the Conservancy this spring, after working as The Olander Park System's Natural Resources Manager.
+Melanie joined the Conservancy in the spring of 2017, after working as The Olander Park System’s Natural Resources Manager.
 She earned her Master’s degree in Conservation Biology, and her Bachelor’s in Fisheries and Wildlife.
 Mel has worked in conservation for over twenty years, working with endangered wildlife, aquatic ecology research, habitat restoration and natural areas preservation.
 Melanie and her husband live in Toledo and enjoy camping, canoeing, art, and native gardens.

 Linda Wegman – Office Manager

 Linda has been office manager of Black Swamp Conservancy since 2005.
 A lifelong resident of northwest Ohio, Linda is also the office manager of a local family foundation and has a wealth of nonprofit experience.
 Linda lives in Maumee and enjoys spending time with her daughters and grandchildren.